All Products

 kubectl apply -f ingress-gw.yaml

-Step 3: Create an LLMRoute
+Step 3: Create the LLMRoute

-1. Create a file named dashscope-route.yaml with the following content.
+1. Create a file named 'dashscope-route.yaml' with the following content.

 apiVersion: istio.alibabacloud.com/v1beta1